Fri 1 Feb 19

 As pressures on water supplies increase due to climate change, researchers are seeking to maintain or improve crop yield whilst limiting water use.

-Led by Dr Matt Jones, from our School of Biological Sciences, part of the research will focus on dehydration stress using a series of controlled chambers to create environments with varying levels of drought-like conditions to see the effect on the crops.
+Led by Dr Matt Jones, from our School of Life Sciences (formerly our School of Biological Sciences), part of the research will focus on dehydration stress using a series of controlled chambers to create environments with varying levels of drought-like conditions to see the effect on the crops.

 ”Plants respond to stress differently throughout the day and if we are to fully exploit the potential yield of crops it is vital that we understand how plants interact with their environment, especially during stresses such as drought which limit yield,” explained Dr Jones.